Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 View packing tipsThe tropical climate means drink plenty of water throughout the day, especially during outdoor activities.

-Health and safety adviceFollow guidelines at archaeological sites and natural reserves to help preserve them for future visitors.
+Health and safety adviceFollow guidelines at archaeological sites and wildlife reserves to help preserve them to future visitors.

 Learn about responsible travelExplore local arts and history for a understanding of the region.